Open Account

 Leverage and margin work in opposite ways.
 Higher leverage means a lower margin requirement, and vice versa.

-While leverage can boost potential returns, it also heightens the risk of significant losses.
+While leverage can boost potential returns, it also heightens the risk of losses.
 Proper margin management ensures traders have sufficient funds to cover potential losses and avoid margin calls from the broker.

 In a Nutshell